timofeysie/nextjs-markdown-blog/writings/algorithms-and-data-structures-in-typescript.md

 The backend has more resources and flexibility when it comes to data.
 It can be seamlessly re-deployed and thoroughly unit tested.

 The frontend in a mix of layout, styles and business logic that relies on a single threaded JavaScript model where long running functions can actually block the UI and result in a frozen web page.

+## The goal of this article

+First I will look at some of the most popular data types, such as hash tables, linked lists and trees.

+I will discuss

 ## Hash table